jere357/jere357.github.io/rgbd.md

 3. Canny edge feature RGB->RGBC, applying the canny edge algorithm on an image and using that grayscale image as a feature, this is my least favorite featureof the 4, because of the way CNNs work, but I think it still has enough potential to warrant experiments.

 4. Sobel features - maybe something interesting could be achieved by applying a sobel operator to the input image - also can be a learnable parameter if it seems like something worth exploring

+5. CLIP embedding of the image ? ? - as seen in stable diffusion

 One of my colleagues suggested a different approach where you take features from say the middle of the depth estimation network and concat those features to the features extracted from the rgb image.
 This is also something i consider worth exploring